 1.8.
-Resources

-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.
-(Core)
+Resources The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. ^(Core)

 - 1.8.a.
-There must be adequate office space for pediatric radiology faculty members, program administration, and fellows.
-(Core) - 1.8.b.
-The program must have appropriate facilities and space for the education of the fellows.
-(Core) - 1.8.b.1.
-There must be adequate study space, conference space, and access to computers.
-(Core) - 1.8.b.2.
-Adequate space for image display, interpretation, and consultation with clinicians and referring physicians must be available.
-(Core) - 1.8.c.
-All equipment required for pediatric radiology education must be modern and available.
-(Core) - 1.8.d.
-The program must ensure there is an adequate volume and variety of imaging studies and image-guided invasive procedures for the fellows' education.
-(Core) - 1.9.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)
+The program must have access to a nuclear pharmacy. ^(Core) - 1.8.b.
+There must be adequate office space for nuclear radiology faculty members, program administration, and fellows. ^(Core) - 1.8.c.
+The program must have appropriate facilities and space for the education of the fellows. ^(Core) - 1.8.c.1.
+There must be adequate study space, conference space, and access to computers. ^(Core) - 1.8.c.2.
+Adequate space for image display, interpretation, and consultation with clinicians and referring physicians must be available. ^(Core) - 1.8.d.
+All equipment required for nuclear radiology education must be modern and available. ^(Core) - 1.8.e.
+Access to routine nuclear imaging equipment, including thyroid probe, single photon emission computed tomography (SPECT) and SPECT/computed tomography (SPECT/CT), and positron emission tomography/CT (PET/CT), must be available for instructional purposes. ^(Core) - 1.8.f.
+The program must ensure there is an adequate volume and variety of therapeutic procedures, imaging studies, and image-guided invasive procedures for the fellows' education. ^(Core) - 1.9.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; ^(Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; ^(Core)